-Medicaid and dual eligible products are regulated by CMS and state Medicaid agencies, which have the right to audit our performance to determine compliance with CMS contracts and regulations.
-Medicaid products, dual eligible products and Children's Health Insurance Program ("CHIP") contracts also are subject to federal and state regulations and oversight by state Medicaid agencies regarding the services the Company provides to Medicaid enrollees, payment for those services, network requirements (including mandatory inclusion of specified high-cost providers), and other aspects of these programs, and by external review organizations which audit Medicaid plans on behalf of the state Medicaid agencies.
-The laws, regulations and contractual requirements applicable to the Company and other participants in Medicaid and dual eligible programs, including requirements that the Company submit encounter data to the applicable state agency, are extensive, complex and subject to change.
+Medicaid and dual eligible products also are regulated by CMS and state Medicaid agencies, which have the right to audit our performance to determine compliance with CMS contracts and regulations.
+The Company's Medicaid products, dual eligible products and Children's Health Insurance Program ("CHIP") contracts also are subject to federal and state regulations and oversight by state Medicaid agencies regarding the services we provide to Medicaid enrollees, payment for those services, network requirements (including mandatory inclusion of specified high-cost providers), and other aspects of these programs, and by external review organizations which audit Medicaid plans on behalf of the state Medicaid agencies.
+The laws, regulations and contractual requirements applicable to the company and other participants in Medicaid and dual eligible programs, including requirements that the Company submit encounter data to the applicable state agency, are extensive, complex and subject to change.
 The Company has invested significant resources to comply with these standards, and the Company's Medicaid and dual eligible program compliance efforts will continue to require significant resources.
-CMS and/or state Medicaid agencies may fine the Company, withhold payments, seek premium refunds, terminate existing contracts, elect not to award new contracts or renew existing contracts, require the Company to include specific high cost providers in its networks, prohibit the Company from continuing to market and/or enroll members in or refuse to auto assign members to one or more Medicaid or dual eligible products, exclude the Company from participating in one or more Medicaid or dual eligible programs and/or institute other sanctions against the Company if the Company fails to comply with CMS or state regulations or contractual requirements.
+CMS and/or state Medicaid agencies may fine the Company, withhold payments to the Company, seek premium and other refunds, terminate the Company's existing contracts, elect not to award the Company new contracts or renew existing contracts, prohibit the Company from continuing to market and/or enroll members in or refuse to auto assign members to one or more of the Company's Medicaid or dual eligible products, exclude the Company from participating in one or more Medicaid or dual eligible programs and/or institute other sanctions against the Company if it fails to comply with CMS or state regulations or our contractual requirements.
+The Company cannot predict whether pending or future federal or state legislation or court proceedings will change various aspects of the Medicaid program, nor can it predict the impact those changes will have on its business operations or financial results, but the effects could be materially adverse.